-Got to, got to, got to talk about this group today: the Legendary, the Iconic, the Timeless, Jackson 5.
+Got to, got to, got to talk about this group today: the legendary, the iconic, the timeliness, Jackson 5:

 There has been much said and written about this group, anchored by the lead singer who would become the most recognized figure in modern music: the King of Pop, Michael Jackson.

-So, there isn’t too much more a blog like this could add when so much literature is already out there.
-What we can do for now is remember and embrace the genius of this group by taking a look at one of its many performances.
+There isn’t too much more a blog like this could add when so much literature is already out there.
+What we can do, then, is try to remember and embrace the genius of this group by taking a look at one of its many performances.

 Of its many elements, the first I want to note is the layering effect that rolls out the song.
-The song first is anchored by one of the most memorable — and recognizable — basslines in all of music, accompanied by steady cymbals.
-The strings (in this live performance, the guitars) join in with a counter melody line, and the conga drums add to the groove, before the right hand of the piano cascades down with along with a wailing young Michael Jackson.
+The song begins with one of the most memorable — and recognizable — basslines in all of music, accompanied by steady cymbals, to anchor the entire song.
+The strings (in this live performance, the guitars) join in with a counter melody line, and the conga drums add to the groove before the right hand of the piano cascades down with a wailing young Michael Jackson.
 The bassline repeats until they reach the chorus, when it turns into a simple walking version of itself and his brothers join in with the backup vocals.

-Its simplicity, yet fullness of sound with the strings and the backup vocals all united by the theme of redemption and forgiveness — unmistakable tropes of soul music — produce an unforgettable hit people all want to get up and dance to even decades later this very day.
+Its fullness of sound with the strings and the backup vocals all united by the theme of redemption and forgiveness — unmistakable tropes of soul music — produces an unforgettable hit people all want to get up and dance to even decades later.